Here comes Chicago PMI ...

-The latest reading on manufacturing activity in the Midwest is set for release at 9:45 am ET.
+The latest reading of economic activity in the Midwest region will cross at 9:45 a.m ET.

-The Chicago manufacturing PMI is expected to come in at a reading of 54.5 in August, down slightly from the 54.7 reading in July, but still indicating expansion in manufacturing activity in the Midwest through the summer.

-Over the last few weeks, manufacturing surveys from various regions of the US have been a bit mixed, so we’ll be looking to see whether the Midwest — which took a big hit during winter — did any better this month.
+Economists forecast that the Chicago Purchasing Manager Index reads at 50 for June, according to Bloomberg.
+That’s right on the border of expansion (above 50) and contraction (below 50.)

 Business Insider Emails & Alerts